rohankadi/TicTacToe-Game/README.md

 # TicTacToe-Game

 ## Overview
 This Java-based Tic-Tac-Toe game is a simple yet engaging project that demonstrates the implementation of Object-Oriented Programming (OOP) principles.
-The game is designed with clarity and extensibility in mind, making it an excellent resource for Java enthusiasts and learners.
+The game is designed with clarity and extensibility.

 ## Features
 ### Object-Oriented Design: